olympus-terminal/tools/GreatClaudeConfig.md

 **If real data is unavailable:** Stop and request the actual data rather than generating synthetic alternatives.

+## Data Integrity Enforcement

+Purpose:
+Ensure no analysis, visualization, or interpretability step can proceed if synthetic or placeholder data is generated, intentionally or unintentionally.

+Implementation Steps:

+Runtime Guard:

+Every analysis, plotting, or interpretability script must import and call:

+from DataIntegrityGuard import enforce_data_integrity enforce_data_integrity()

+at the very beginning of execution.

+What the guard does:

+Scans the active script for forbidden functions or modules, including:

+np.linspace, np.random.*, torch.rand*, random.*, faker.*, synthetic*

+Aborts immediately with a clear error message if any are detected.

+Allows exceptions only when the script header contains:

+# ALLOW_SYNTHETIC_FOR_TRAINING

+and when the context is confirmed to be model training or bootstrapping.

+Figure/Analysis Input Validation:

+All data passed to visualization or metrics functions must originate from real files, not in-memory arrays or lists.

+Example:

+validate_input_source(input_path)

+where validate_input_source checks for a valid, existing file.

+Provenance Logging (Mandatory):

+Every output file (figures, metrics, CSVs) must contain a header or metadata block:

+# Provenance:
+#   Script: /abs/path/to/script.py
+#   Input:  /abs/path/to/data.tsv
+#   Date:   YYYY-MM-DD HH:MM:SS
+#   Integrity Check: PASSED

+Testing the Guard:

+A unit test (test_data_integrity.py) must be included in the repository.

+Example:

+def test_no_fake_data():
+    import pytest, numpy as np
+    from DataIntegrityGuard import enforce_data_integrity
+    with pytest.raises(RuntimeError):
+        np.linspace(0, 1, 10)

+Zero Tolerance:

+Any detected use of placeholder or synthetic data in analysis triggers a critical policy violation and must be escalated for review.

 ## Core Principles

 - Do what has been asked; nothing more, nothing less